nateify/ics-fixer/README.md

 * Unit tests
 * Support for older Python versions
-* Timezone shifter for dates incorrectly assumed as UTC
+* Timezone shifter for source files with incorrect times
-* Force all-day mode for events with same start and end time
 * Better fixes for malformed `ORGANIZER` or `ATTENDEE`
   * I would need real world sample data